 - the sale to a consumer under conditions different from those offered to another consumer when it is intended to reduce or eliminate competition in the market;

-- selling or servicing in any part of the country at a price different from that in another part of the country, when the purpose or effect of said practice is to reduce or eliminate competition in that part of the country (in this case, it will be considered abusive conduct only when the prices do not correspond to the cost structure of the transaction); and
+- selling or servicing in any part of the country at a price different from that in another part of the country, when the purpose or effect of the practice is to reduce or eliminate competition in that part of the country (in which case it will be considered abusive conduct only when the prices do not correspond to the cost structure of the transaction); and

 - obstructing or preventing third-party access to markets or marketing channels.

-The above list correlates with Articles 101 and 102 TFEU.
+The above list correlates with Articles 101 and 102 of the TFEU.
 The scope of the limitations is very similar, as dominance is not prohibited by the competition laws in Colombia.

 i Significant cases

-In 2013, SIC sanctioned Empresa de Energía de Boyacá (EBSA) in Resolution 3694 of 2013, confirmed by Resolution 12,237 of 2013.
-EBSA is an energy distribution and commercialisation public utilities company with private and public capital.
-SIC found that EBSA had market power in the commercialisation of energy services in several municipalities of Boyacá and Santander (99.9 per cent of the market share), but that it did not have such a dominant position in the calibration of energy meters market.
-EBSA abused its dominant position12 in the commercialisation of the energy services market by subordinating the supply of its services to the acceptance of additional obligations independent of its business object,13 such as charging for the homologation of energy meters sold by third parties.
+In 2013, the SIC sanctioned Empresa de Energía de Boyacá (EBSA) in Resolution 3694 of 2013, confirmed by Resolution 12237 of 2013.
+EBSA is a public utilities company, with private and public capital, engaged in energy distribution and commercialisation.
+The SIC found that EBSA had market power in the commercialisation of energy services in several municipalities of Boyacá and Santander (99.9 per cent of the market share) but did not have such a dominant position in the market for calibration of energy meters.
+EBSA abused its dominant position11 in the commercialisation of the energy services market by making supply of its services conditional upon additional obligations independent of its business object,12 such as charging for the homologation of energy meters sold by third parties.
 This charge had two effects:

-- to exclude or reduce the market of third-party competing calibrating laboratories, since the energy meters calibrated by such laboratories would cost more than the ones calibrated directly by EBSA; and
+- excluding, or reducing the market for, competing third-party calibrating laboratories, as meters calibrated by such laboratories would cost more than those calibrated directly by EBSA; and

-- to exploit the market, since a higher price would have to be paid either by the third-party competitor energy meter sellers or by their users.
-SIC fined EBSA with the highest monetary sanction at the time (4.7 billion Colombian pesos), and its legal representative with a fine of approximately 47 million Colombian pesos.
+- exploiting the market, as a higher price would have to be paid by either the third-party competitor meter sellers or their users.
+The SIC imposed the highest monetary sanction possible at the time on EBSA (4.7 billion pesos) and fined its legal representative approximately 47 million pesos.

-In 2014, SIC fined the operator of the San Andres International Airport for charging gasoline providers unfair prices for access to the aeroplane platforms, due to an unreasonable increase in the tarmac access fee.
-This is the first time that unfair pricing has being prosecuted as a unilateral conduct.
-The fine was assessed at 6 billion Colombian pesos.
+In 2014, the SIC fined the operator of the San Andres International Airport for charging fuel providers unfair prices for access to airport runways, as a result of an unreasonable increase in the tarmac access fee.
+This was the first time that unfair pricing had been prosecuted as unilateral conduct.
+The fine was set at 6 billion pesos.

 ii Trends, developments and strategies

-SIC has considerably increased investigations, sanctions and fines of restrictive acts and abuse of dominance, as well as reducing the time frame of the investigations and decisions.14 It is also important to highlight that SIC does not have a general and objective rule to determine market power (i.e., there are no specific percentages for participation in the market to determine the existence of a dominant position) and market share is not considered to be the sole criterion of dominance.
-In addition, SIC is of the opinion that if abusive conduct is evident, there is no need for a thorough economic examination to assess whether said conduct produced any anticompetitive effects in the market or to its competitors.
-Unlike the policy adopted in cartel investigations, SIC continues to accept guarantees in unilateral conduct cases.
+The SIC has considerably increased investigations, sanctions and fines of restrictive acts and abuse of dominance, as well as reducing the time frame of the investigations and decisions.13 Notably, the SIC does not have a general and objective rule to determine market power (i.e., there are no specific market-share percentages stipulated to establish the existence of a dominant position) and market share is not considered to be the sole criterion of dominance.
+In addition, the SIC is of the opinion that if abusive conduct is evident, there is no need for a thorough economic examination to assess whether the conduct produced any anticompetitive effects in the market or on its competitors.
+Unlike the policy adopted in cartel investigations, the SIC continues to accept guarantees in unilateral conduct cases.

 Sectoral competition: market investigations and regulated industries

-Article 4 of Law 1,340 of 2009 establishes that Law 155 of 1959, Decree 2,153 of 1992 and Law 1,340 of 2009 constitute the general competition framework for all industries.
-The law, however, sets forth that if any specific industry is regulated, said regulation will prevail over these general rules.
-In Colombia, regulations in the following specific industries represent major limitations to the general competition rules:
+Article 4 of Law 1340 establishes that Law 155 of 1959, Decree 2153 of 1992 and Law 1340 constitute the general competition framework for all industries.
+However, where an industry is subject to specific legislation, that legislation will prevail over the general rules of the competition framework.
+In Colombia, industry-specific regulations place major constraints on the general competition rules in the following sectors:

 - public utilities;